Home » Course » Entree » Mushroom Bourguignon

 • Stir in tomato paste and broth (above left) and simmer for 20 minutes.
 Enjoy the wonderful aroma!

-• In a small bowl, mix together oil, or water, and flour to make a paste (above right), stir into the stew.
+• In a small bowl, mix oil (or water) and flour to make a paste (above right).
+Stir into the stew.

-• Simmer for 10 minutes and remove heat (shown below).
+• Simmer for 10 minutes and remove from heat (shown below).
 Season to taste.

 Adjusting For Dietary Restrictions

-• Gluten Free: Use 1-1 gluten free flour blend.
-Alternately, make a slurry using 2 teaspoons cornstarch mixed with 1 1/2 teaspoons water.
+• Gluten-Free: Use a 1-to-1 Gluten-Free flour blend.
+Alternatively, make a slurry using 2 teaspoons of cornstarch (affiliate link) mixed with 1 1/2 teaspoons of water.

 • Low-Fat: Saute using water or vegetable broth.